Imma-Syng/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that lists all files (evenones with the names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the boot directory, in long format
+script that prints the type of file